enjoy-digital/litex/misoclib/mem/litesata/doc/source/docs/frontend/index.rst

 Mirroring
 =========

-The mirroring module handles N controllers and provides N ports.
-(RAID1 equivalent)
+The mirroring module handles N controllers and provides N ports (RAID1 equivalent).

 Each port has its dedicated controller for reads: